soraasher/soraasher/README.md

   → BEST IF READ IN PC.

 ⟩ 𝘼𝙗𝙤𝙪𝙩 𝙢𝙚 ;
-· a minor ` please limit nsfw jokes unless we're close or js friends . let yourself talk wild , (i dont rlly take anything personal, unless it's serious.) . i enjoy physical pain , such as punches , slaps, and getting stabbed, etc. + adrenaline rush .  ,
+· a minor ` please limit nsfw jokes unless we're close or js friends . let yourself talk wild , (i dont rlly take anything personal, unless it's serious.) . i enjoy physical pain , such as punches , slaps, and getting stabbed, etc. + adrenaline rush (?) ,, in other words, this user is 50% a masochist.  ,

 — multifandom . ambivert . awkward . omnisexual & cupioromantic . chionophile . allergic to people irl .